The internet will soon amount to nearly 1 billion tons of CO2 annually or approximately 10% of global electricity usage.

-Every time we click, upload a file or download an app, we use huge data centres that are mostly powered by dirty energy.
-The Internet will soon amount to nearly 1 billion tons of CO2 annually or approximately 10% of global electricity usage.
-As well, the over 100 million websites online today account for almost 10% of the electricity used in the U.S. each year.
-Most of these sites are powered by big, bloated and inefficient code and other assets like video and photographs.
-In fact, the average web page has now ballooned to 2.5 MB, which is 20 times bigger than a page 13 years ago.
+Every time we click, upload a file or download an app, we use massive data centres that are mostly powered by dirty energy.
+The more than 100 million websites online today account for almost 10% of the electricity used in the U.S. annually.
+For the most part, big, bloated and inefficient code and other assets like video and photographs power these sites.
+The average web page has now ballooned to 2.5 MB, which is 20 times bigger than a page was 13 years ago.

 Renewable energy could power all of that data going up and down the pipes.
 As a passion project, we created Serving Green to demonstrate, in user-friendly terms, the importance of green data centres to our global and connected economies and the role that websites and applications play in warming our climate.